The Gold Standard: Exposure & Response Prevention Treatment for OCD

 ERP treatment is specific to your needs.
 The plan is created between yourself and the therapist.
 It is a step-by-step plan made with your therapist as your copilot, meaning that the approach is gradual and not meant to be overwhelming.
 The goal is to increase resilience to face discomfort, at your pace.
 If the planned exposures feel too easy, it means progress has been made and it’s time to move to the next step of the plan.
 More often than not, clients assume they will feel far more anxious than they do approaching these fears.
 It is an incredible thing to witness someone leave these sessions feeling empowered and learn to apply these skills to everyday life.

-Exposure therapy is helpful with anxiety disorders like OCD and phobias but it can be utilized with trauma work as well.
+Exposure therapy is helpful with OCD and when phobias intersect with compulsive behaviors and this is because it provides opportunity to see that the fears and worries are not only unlikely to happen, but the anxiety is much more tolerable that we realize.
+In fact, overtime, the anxiety experienced will decrease.
 ERP provides a specific plan to help you get back into engaging with life!
 It is meant to help you gain confidence, build resilience and learn the tools to confront the curveballs that life throws at us.

 Ask us at Lux Behavioral Health if Exposure and Response Prevention Therapy is right for you!